Posted on June 23rd, 2006

 So, in summary, if eth0 is not being recognized, make sure your system actually sees the device, whether it’s a pci (with lspci) or USB.

-One Response to “Solving “configuration not set for eth0″ on Gentoo Linux”
+1 thought on “Solving “configuration not set for eth0” on Gentoo Linux”

 1. Twin Lnb says: